-Almost 10 months after the conclusion of this consultation and the National VET Regulator has not yet published tools or guidance on how an RTO should approach self-assurance.
-Just recently in June 2021, ASQA promised to “share enhanced self-assurance tools” in the coming 12 months!
+Almost 15 months after the conclusion of this consultation and the National VET Regulator has not yet published tools or guidance on how an RTO should approach self-assurance.
+In June 2021, ASQA promised to “share enhanced self-assurance tools” in the coming 12 months!
 Clearly work is happening but it seems to be taking a very long time for the regulator to provide it’s promised guidance.
 Meanwhile, the early adopters are just wanting to get on with it, hence, the reason for this article.
 My sincere hope for the sector is that, when ASQA do publish their “enhanced self-assurance tools”, I hope that this is more than just some type of enhanced self-assessment tool or validation tool or student survey tool.
 I hope it will provide a model for holistic self-assurance that supports all parts of the RTO operation.

 Lets not forget the past